-Rationale: When you raise this question, it gives you the opportunity to hear exactly what the teacher may expect of you, and gives you the chance to respond in a supportive, non-threatening way even if your perception of your role is not the same teacher's.
+Rationale: When you raise this question, it gives you the opportunity to hear exactly what the teacher may expect of you, and gives you the chance to respond in a supportive, non-threatening way even if your perception of your role is not the same as the teacher's.

 This can lead to an open, sharing discussion about what the various roles might be for both teacher and SLP.
-It also provides the SLP the opportunity to give teachers more specifics about stuttering therapy.
+It also provides the SLP the opportunity to give teachers more specific information about stuttering therapy.
 Both concepts are important for the development and implementation of the IEP.

-Question 6: What has your experience been with individuals who stutter?
+Question 6: What has been your experience with individuals who stutter?

-Rationale: It's critical to understand teachers' experience with and knowledge about stuttering.
-Their responses will enable you to determine whether you need to provide them with a more complete picture of stuttering, and the wide variety of behaviors, attitudes, and feelings among children who stutter.
+Rationale: It's critical to understand the teachers' knowledge of and experience with stuttering.
+Their responses will enable you to determine whether you need to provide for them a more complete picture of stuttering and the wide variety of behaviors, attitudes, and feelings among children who stutter.

-Questions 7 & 8: What have you done with other children who stutter that you found to be helpful?
-Have you had experiences where what you have done was NOT helpful?
+Questions 7 & 8: What have you done with children who stutter that you found to be helpful?
+Have you had experiences that have NOT been helpful?

 Rationale: This allows you to validate what the teacher has already done and make suggestions for more helpful strategies if necessary.
 We want teachers to share previous interactions with children who stutter.
-You can discuss the various examples the teachers provide, decide if they were indeed helpful, and problemsolve other strategies.
-Further questions you may want to ask include: Would the things you've done be helpful to all children who stutter?
+You can discuss the various examples the teachers provide, decide if they were indeed helpful, and problem-solve other strategies.
+Further questions you may want to ask include: Would the strategies you've used be helpful for all children who stutter?
 If not, how could the strategy be modified to work better with select children?